Chassell, Michigan (Map)

 and M&M Power Sports in Hancock.

-The Chassell-Houghton snowmobile trail on the old railroad grade will be open for the winter of 2010-2011.
+The Chassell-Houghton snowmobile trail on the old railroad grade is open.
 Please check with your lodging host for information about the Chassell trails.

 Snowmobile the Keweenaw Peninsula from Chassell (Maps).
 The Chassell Trail, (#15) to Painesdale is presently closed near town, but you can use back roads or trailer your sleds west of town and pick up the famed Bill Nichols Trail that runs from Mass City to Houghton.
 Turn right for Houghton or turn left and take the trail towards Ontonagon.
 Detailed maps available from Chassell businesses.
 The Chassell-Baraga Trail is open.